 Keeping our family and possessions safe is so important, but home safety can be expensive.
 As great as fancy home security systems are, CCTV that hooks up to your smartphone and brand new windows and doors- they’re extremely expensive.
-If you don’t have thousands of pounds to spend on kitting out your place (or maybe you’re renting and can’t make these kinds of changes), there are still some things you can do.
+If you don’t have thousands of pounds to spend on kitting out your place (or maybe you’re renting and can’t make these kinds of changes – but ask your landlord if he or she will allow you to put in new alarm systems for home), there are still some things you can do.
 Here are some of the ways you can keep burglars at bay which are more budget friendly.

 Upgrade Your Locks

 First of all, if you have never changed the locks on your home, you should do so by hiring an emergency locksmith.
 You have no idea who else has a copy of your key, people who previously lived in the property or anyone they knew could be holding on to it.
 There have been cases where burglars have come back to properties many years later and simply used an old key.
 Having the locks changed and knowing exactly who has a copy is crucial for home security.
 Get on google and look for a decent locksmith in your area to come out and give you a quote.

 Cut Down Bushes